linuxkay/Security_tools/ManInTheMiddleDetection/README.md

 sudo apt -y install conky

-Place all files uploaded in this repost to your home folder.
+Place all files uploaded in this repo to your home folder.

 ## Usage
 run conky in terminal for testing.